pjorgen/aiml-housing-project/WRITEUP.md

 prediction code is responsible for loading the given model, merging the server-side demographic data, and sending the merged data to the model.
 The returned prediction is then packaged into a response class and returned to the API.

-The API index dynamically returns a JSON object that lists all of the available endpoints.
+The API index dynamically returns a JSON object that lists all the available endpoints.
 The `/models` endpoint returns a list of the available models, and the `/predict` and `/predict-basic` endpoints are for submitting a request.
 There is some error handling in the prediction endpoints for ensuring the request has the required columns by way of Pydantic deserialization and validation.
 There is also API-level exception catching for unexpected issues.